Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

 </ol>

 <h1 style="font-size: 30px;">Catalyst for My Research Career</h1>
 <a href="https://youngdo-kim.github.io/research/2020/11/09/First-project/">My first research</a> started in high school with a question that arose while trying to stop a nosebleed at the sink: Why do the falling blood droplets always splash in the same direction?
-As I delved into this topic, I realized that my academic foundation was insufficient for fully grasping a phenomenon I would later understand to be a function of fluid dynamics.
-Therefore, I chose to pursue mechanical engineering to deepen my knowledge of fluid dynamics.
+As I delved into this topic, I realized that my academic foundation was insufficient for fully grasping a phenomenon I would later understand as a function of fluid dynamics.
+Therefore, I chose to pursue mechanical engineering to deepen my knowledge of fluid mechanics.
 Along the way, I also set a goal to conduct research as a lead author.
 After six years of endeavor, I achieved both aspirations.
 My research journey, driven by curiosity and passion, will continue.

 <hr>
 <div class="message">